HBO Boxing to cease transmission after 45 years of coverage

 We’re deeply indebted to the many courageous fighters whose careers we were privileged to cover.

-There have been hundreds of dedicated and remarkably creative men and women who have delivered the best in television production for HBO’s coverage of boxing.
+There have been hundreds of dedicated and remarkably creative men and women who have delivered the best in television production for HBO’s boxing coverage.

 We are so grateful for their contributions.
 It has been a wonderful journey chronicling the careers and backstories of so many spectacularly talented prizefighters.

 We are a storytelling platform.
-The future will see unscripted series, long-form documentary films, reality programming, sports journalism, event specials and more unique standout content from HBO Sports.
+The future will see unscripted series, long-form documentary films, reality programming, sports journalism, event specials, and unique standout content from HBO Sports.

 We are constantly evaluating our programming to determine what resonates with our subscribers.
 Our audience research clearly shows the type of programming our subscribers embrace.
 For HBO Sports, it’s programming that viewers can’t find elsewhere.